finos/perspective/docs/md/js.md

 loop.start()
 ```

-The Javascript implementation of this does not require Webpack or any bundler,
+The JavaScript implementation of this does not require Webpack or any bundler,
 and can be achieved in a single HTML file:

 _*index.html*_